I thank my friend, Saurabh Dwivedi, for bringing up this topic and initiating this debate.

 Therefore, we believe that, while making investment decisions, rather than focusing on stocks with high ROE as per conventional wisdom, an investor should focus on stocks that provide her high effective profitability or Earnings Yield.

 I thank all the readers who spent their time to provide their views about the article.
 These inputs are highly appreciated.
 I have compiled the gist from the readers’ inputs & my responses and added it as part of the article:

 ROE is perceived as a reliable indicator by many investors since long and is regarded as one of the important parameters for stock selection.
 Many investors also believe that ROE can be used as a criterion for comparing a company with its peers.
 The general perception is that a company with higher ROE would have a business advantage over those with low ROE.
 However, I do not completely subscribe to this view and believe that ROE conceals more things than it reflects.

 ROE (PAT/Equity) can be broken down into three components in Dupont’s Analysis:

 The net result of the above equation is PAT/Equity.
 This breakup of ROE helps to see the sources of change in ROE over years.

 The last factor of Dupont’s Analysis: Assets/Equity represents financial leverage.
-It means that management of any company can increase its assets by using higher amounts of debt on same levels of equity.
+It means that the management of any company can increase its assets by using higher amounts of debt on the same levels of equity.
 This would result in higher ROE, which might not necessarily be due to good business performance.
 This might amount to manipulation of financial situation.

 Whenever I have to compare a company with its peers, I compare them on sales growth, profit margins, leverage levels etc. I have found that a company, which outperforms peers on these parameters, invariably has a higher ROE than its peers.
 However, it is not always true the other way round.
 There have been companies, which show higher ROE but have not outperformed their peers on sales growth, profit margins and leverage levels in past.